-The program aims at sharing and exchanging information, experience, know-how and best practices with the participants.
-More specifically, it will include two thematic cycles annually of three months each, covering relevant aspects of journalism from a theoretical and practical point of view.
-A highly respected and well-known member of the local or global academic and professional community, certified in the specific subject, will lead every thematic cycle.
-Professors and highly respected professionals from around the world will share their experience and also exchange ideas and opinions with the participants.
-Each thematic cycle will consist of some introductory meetings, discussions with experts on specific subjects and the assignment of a project leveraging the tools and technical support provided during the program.
+Ideas Zone aims at sharing and exchanging information, experience, know-how and best practices with the participants.
+More specifically, it includes various thematic cycles annually and numerous workshops and events, covering relevant aspects of journalism from a theoretical and practical point of view.
+A highly respected and well-known member of the local or global academic and professional community or a top notch institution, certified in the specific subject, leads every thematic cycle.
+Professors and highly respected professionals from around the world share their experience and also exchange ideas and opinions with the participants.

 The new thematic cycle of Ideas Zone, which is designed and delivered by Columbia Journalism School, will cover the practice of data, multimedia, investigative, and entrepreneurial journalism in a condensed eight weeks.
 This program integrates key lessons from Columbia Journalism School’s signature programs: Summer Investigative Reporting Course, Lede, Columbia Journalism Video Workshop, and Sulzberger Executive Leadership Program.

 The program begins on Tuesday, October 1 and runs through Thursday, November 21, 2019.
 Selected journalists meet each Thursday and Friday evening for two-hour lectures on a broad topic within each discipline, which is followed most weekends (both Saturdays and Sundays) for full-day intensive instruction and lab work related to each subject.
 Twenty journalists total will be selected by the faculty of Columbia Journalism School.
 Selected journalists will be expected to attend all sessions of the program.
 The program will be hosted at iMEdD premises and will provide all necessary technology on-site during the course of the program.